-Two individuals under similar condition may react to a situation differently.
-One may develop depression while other may not.
-Even in the presence of risk factors, some people cope well and escape depression.
-This ability is termed as resilience.
-High intelligence, emotionally stable personalities, better coping mechanisms, healthy relationships with family, and peer support are positive resilience factors.
+Two individuals experiencing similar circumstances may react to a situation in a different manner.
+One may develop depression while the other may not.
+Even in the presence of risk factors, some people cope well and avoid depression.
+This ability is termed ‘resilience’.
+High intelligence, an emotionally stable personality, coping skills, healthy family relationships, and peer support are positive resilience factors.

 SIGECAPS — Symptoms of depression